DFE-Digital/schools-experience/docs/documents/mse-user-invite.md

 Users will be able to invite new users via School Dashboard in Manage School Experience

-The new users will be assigned an organisation they have been invite to manage and will be assigned an ‘End-user’ role by default.
+The new users will be assigned an organisation they have been invited to manage and will be assigned an ‘End-user’ role by default.

 ## Caveat: